oils-for-unix/oils/doc/options.md

     # Abort on more errors, but fixes will still be compatible
     shopt -s strict:all 2>/dev/null || true

+### Basic

-If you don't care about running under other shells, use this:
+If you want to upgrade a script, and don't care about running under other shells, use this:

     # Start enabling Oil syntax and semantics
     shopt --set oil:basic